tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

-## Request payload
+## Standard request payload
 This is the request payload with only standard parameters and no customization at all.

 ```json
 {